sourcegraph/handbook/content/departments/engineering/teams/cody/llm-proxy/index.md

 See [above for links](#operation) to each resource for each of the following resources for each deployment.

+#### Metrics

 Each deployment's Cloud Run metrics overview provides basic observability into the service provided out-of-the-box by Cloud Run.
 Logs are also available in Cloud Logging.

+#### Tracing

 Each instance also collects and exports traces to Google Cloud Trace.
+Common ways of approaching traces:

-Of note is that each HTTP request trace can be correlated with the corresponding originating Sourcegraph.com trace through a span link - this will give you the trace ID that you can use to find the corresponding trace in the `sourcegraph-dev` project for Sourcegraph.com.
+- Each HTTP request trace can be correlated with the corresponding originating Sourcegraph.com trace through a span link - this will give you the trace ID that you can use to find the corresponding trace in the `sourcegraph-dev` project for Sourcegraph.com.
-Ignore the automatically generated traces from `/component: AppServer`
+  - Note: For now, ignore the automatically generated traces from `/component: AppServer`, as those currently aren't attached to our application spans.
+- Log entries and Sentry error events will generally have trace IDs attached to them, which can be used to find the corresponding trace in Cloud Trace.

 ### Deployment